clungu/clungu.github.io/_posts/2020-05-30-Optimisation_playground.md

 This blog post mainly documents the exploration I did and experiments I made that lead to the final form of the simulation environment.

-# Testground
+# Test-ground

-Optimisations algorithms (and their implementation's) performance are usualy showcased on some known mathematical functions with interesting (and hard) shapes.
+Optimizations algorithms (and their implementation's) performance are usually showcased on some known mathematical functions with interesting (and hard) shapes.
 Some examples:

 * [Rosenbrock banana function](https://en.wikipedia.org/wiki/Rosenbrock_function) $f(x_1, x_2, x_3, .., x_n) = \sum_{i=1}^{n-1}(100(x_{i+1}-x_i^2)^2+(1-x_i)^2$